 Patrons have reported seeing the ghost of a little girl wearing a red dress, sitting at the top of a set of stairs.
 Another ghost named Charlie, an older man with a hat on, has been seen in the bar a few times.
 Employees have captured a photo of a man with black eyes and they also report bar glasses falling to the ground and breaking without cause.

 The TV show ‘Ghost Adventures’ did an episode at Kells after the owners requested that the Ghost Adventures team help send the spirits away.
 The Ghost Adventures crew recorded some EVP’s, and captured a photo of the little girl in the red dress, but they were unable to send the ghosts away.

 Come visit Kells Irish Pub and look for the girl in a red dress – she’ll bring new meaning to the term ‘soul-mate‘.

 8) Religious Training Center Becomes Haunted After Suicides

 Haunted Location: Manresa Castle Hotel (Port Townsend, WA)

-This Victorian-style hotel is considered one of the most haunted places on the Olympic Peninsula.
+This Victorian-style hotel is considered one of the most haunted places in Washington.